luisao8/GiffyFront/README.md

 ---

 ## Project Description
 Welcome to Giffy, your personal GIF browser and library!
 This repository contains the codebase for a comprehensive webapp that allows users to log in to their profile and navigate, like, and upload their favorite GIFs.
-It was created for a three day challenge in my Software Development Masters.

 ---